thewildjacko/ChordCombiner-SwiftUI/README.md

 <img src="https://github.com/thewildjacko/ChordCombiner-SwiftUI/blob/4c9f94b899bda454ddde198239e05e48797a76ad/ChordCombiner%20Light%20Mode%20Splash%20Icon%20large-keyboards%20%2B%3D%20v3.png" alt="Chord Combiner Light Mode" width="128" height="128">

+## Central App Concept

 Jazz piano-focused music theory & harmony app designed to help musicians recall and apply complex chords by breaking them down into smaller components.

+## Musical/Harmonic Background & Context

+Chord theory and nomenclature can be a difficult concept for musicians to master, especially in a jazz context.
+The musician has to learn not only the names and locations of each note, but also their possible functions—known as **degrees**—in various chords, in every key.
+There are 12 unique pitches in Western music; 21 common note spellings—known as **keys**—for those 12 pitches (plus 14 more relative uncommon spellings, and still more rarely used spellings); and 21 different chord degree functions that each note can adopt in a chord, depending on the chord type and parent key.
+All of these elements result in a vast number of possible chord symbols, several of which involve as many as 6, 7, and in rare cases, 8 different notes, all with separate functions.

+Because of the aforementioned complexity, remembering all the individual notes and degrees that make up a chord can be quite challenging; often, it can be easier to think of larger chords as a combination of smaller, simpler 3- and 4-note chords.

+## Core Functionality

-The core functionality is a chord calculator that combines the numeric degrees of two user-selected chords—a lower chord and an upper chord—and returns one of 3 results:
+A chord calculator that combines the numeric degrees of two user-selected 3- or 4-note chords—a lower chord and an upper chord—and returns one of 3 results:

 1. A **unified chord** *(single chord symbol with no alternate bass)*
 2. A **slash chord** *(single chord symbol over an alternate bass)*